Nitish Kumar and his incredible calisthenics, a face-off fiesta between Ghālib and Shakespeare

 dil ke ḳhush rakhne ko Nettish hī achchhā hai

 (siyaasat: politics, ma.alūm: aware, Jannat: heaven, paradise, haqiqat: reality, ḳhayāl: thought.
-We are well aware of the truth about politics but this Nettish is good to keep our hearts entertained.)
+We are well aware of the truth about politics, but this Nettish is good for keeping our hearts entertained.)

-In any case, like Duke Senior said in my play As you Like it, “…Sweet are the uses of adversity, Which, like the toad, ugly and venomous, Wears yet a precious jewel in his head...”, this wily guy can grow medicinal jewels in his forehead like the proverbial poisonous toad and knows when to spray it on ever-credulous dingbats like the Peppoo.
+In any case, like Duke Senior said in my play As You Like It, “…Sweet are the uses of adversity, Which, like the toad, ugly and venomous, Wears yet a precious jewel in his head...”, this wily fellow can grow medicinal jewels on his forehead like the proverbial poisonous toad and knows when to spray them on ever-credulous dingbats like the Peppooo.

-Ghālib: Billee baarad saahab (Billy the Bard sir), it is about being adroit with astuteness and the situation is captured by me better here::
+Ghālib: Billee baarad saahab (Billy the Bard sir), it is about being adroit with astuteness and the situation is captured better me better here:

 Ahl-e-bīnash ko hai tūfān-e-havādis maktab